nycmeshnet/nycmesh.net/content/network-status.md

 2023-3-23

 2:00pm There was a one hour problem that affected downtown Manhattan bandwidth.
 Sorry about that.
-Ot is now fixed.
+It is now fixed.

 2023-3-13